Iforgotmybrain/Basic-Text-Game/README.md

 # 5/31/19 Update:
 With my last commit I’m almost completely finished with I'd consider phase 1 of this project.
 The core foundation has been set with the save system and travel system being finished.
-The only thing left bugging me is the fact that the load option comes after the name, race, and sex inputs.
+The only thing left bugging me is the fact that the load option comes after the name, race, and gender inputs.
 That’s not a major issue though.

 Next up is phase 2 which will mostly be a story endeavor I wager.
 I have a good idea of how to implement most things I might need so this phase will likely come along quick once the writing is finished.